Data Story

 Academic preparation is particularly important in fostering equitable participation in dual credit opportunities.
 Further discussion and collaborative work between secondary and postsecondary partners should occur to ensure that more students, particularly those from underrepresented populations, are ready for the rigors of college coursework.

-Students’ college enrollment and completion data comes from the National Student Clearninghouse (NSC).
-NSC data covers nearly 3,600 postsecondary institutions that collectively enroll 97% of all students in public and private higher education/postsecondary institutions nationwide.
+Students’ college enrollment and completion data comes from the National Student Clearinghouse (NSC).
+NSC data covers over 3,600 postsecondary institutions that collectively enroll 97% of all students in public and private higher education/postsecondary institutions nationwide

-Note: Due to the different student matching process that DXP uses, dual credit participant numbers in this dual credit data story may not completely align to individual UH or HIDOE reports.
+Note: Due to the different student matching process that DXP uses, dual credit participant numbers in this dual credit data story may not completely align to individual UH or Hawaiʻi Department of Education reports.

 Interested in more resources about dual credit?